Welcome to FlagpoleAntenna.com

 CUSTOM ANTENNA DESIGN

-Q. I work for __________ and we need new custom antenna systems for our commercial, broadcast, government, military, public safety application.
+Q. I work for __________ and we need new custom RF and antenna systems designed for our commercial, broadcast, government, military, public safety application.
 Do you make antennas for the non-ham market?

-Any questions or comments to help us move towards offering a more useful service to our peers, we'd like to hear from you.
+Any questions or comments to help us move towards offering an even more useful service to our peers, we'd like to hear from you.
 Please contact us today.